Skip to main content

 });

 MikroORM represents the relation via the Collection class.
-Before we dive into what it means, let's add one more entity to the Article module to test the ManyToMany relation too.
-It will be a Tag entity, so we can categorize the article based on some dynamically defined tags.
+Before diving into what it means, let's add one more entity to the Article module to test the ManyToMany relation too.
+It will be a Tag entity, so you can categorize the article based on some dynamically defined tags.

 The Tag entity semantically belongs to the Article module, so let's put it there, to the src/modules/article/tag.entity.ts file.
 Don't forget to add it to the entities array in your config!